Reinforz/twitter-oauth2-blog/README.md

 yarn server:add -D nodemon prisma typescript concurrently @types/cookie-parser @types/cors @types/express @types/jsonwebtoken @types/node
 ```
 After installing the dependencies we need, make a few files to have a minimal running express server:
-- `server/tsconfig.json` Edit according to preferences or skip not using typescript
+- `server/tsconfig.json` Edit according to preferences or skip if not using typescript
   ```json
   {
     "compilerOptions": {